ACManoa/acmanoa.github.io/_clubs/ballroom.md

       Our
       <span class="yellow-text"> beginners session</span> is 6:00pm to 7:30pm, during which we learn
       <span class="yellow-text"> basic steps</span> of several styles.
 We continue to build upon them throughout the semester.
-Our
-      <span class="yellow-text"> advanced session</span> is 7:30 pm to 9:00 pm, that’s when we work on
-      <span class="yellow-text"> technique</span> as well as training students for future performances and competitions.
-      <span class="yellow-text"> Make sure to wear shoes!</span>
+      <span class="yellow-text"> Make sure to bring water and wear shoes!</span>
     </p>
   </div>
 </div>